kannans89/RustRepo/22_ErrorHandling/22_ErrorHandling.md

 thread 'main' panicked at 'File not able to open: Error { repr: Os { code: 2, message: "No such file or directory" } }', src/libcore/result.rs:860
 note: Run with `RUST_BACKTRACE=1` for a backtrace.
 ```

+## Fallible Function

+A fallible function is a function which return error if it fails or result if it is success